 Usually during colder months you may start noticing condensation on your windows and doors.
 While it’s easy to think it’s time to find the issue, it actually tells you that your windows and doors are doing their job.

-The good part is that there are a couple ways you can take this issue head-on to minimize it from happening in the future.
-To fully realize what is happening with your replacement windows and doors, take a few minutes to look at the FAQs below.
+The good part is that there are a few ways you can take this issue head-on to minimize it from happening in the future.
+To fully realize what is happening with your replacement windows and doors, take a few moments to look at the FAQs below.

 Do my new replacement windows or doors cause condensation?

 The basic way to answer this question is to say no. When you first catch a glimpse of condensation you may think there’s something wrong with the window since that is where the water is forming.
 In reality, that’s not true.
 The fact that condensation is forming proves that your windows and doors are doing what they’re supposed to do.
 Buying replacement windows and doors for those old drafty windows and doors decreases airflow in your home, making an even tighter seal.
 Homes with tighter seals actually hold more humidity.
 Prior to replacing your windows or doors, the dryer, colder air was able to get in to your home, mixing with the warmer, more humid air inside.
 When mixed, the air’s humidity was lower, reducing the opportunity for condensation to gather.
 So those new replacement windows and doors may have actually resulted in a higher humidity level in your home to rise.